Embeddings

 Copy

-As the dimension of the embeddings is 100, to be able to visualize them in 2 or 3 dimensions we have to reduce the dimension.
-For this we will use PCA (faster) or TSNE (more precise) of sklearn.
+Since the dimension of the embeddings is 100, to be able to visualize them in 2 or 3 dimensions we have to reduce the dimension.
+For this, we will use PCA (faster) or TSNE (more accurate) from sklearn

 from sklearn.decomposition import PCA